pdee/pdee/python-modes/pdee/doc/commands-python-mode.rst

 py-toggle-shell-switch-buffers-on-execute
 -----------------------------------------
-If `py-shell-switch-buffers-on-execute-p' should be on or off.
+If `py-switch-buffers-on-execute-p' should be on or off.

-  Returns value of `py-shell-switch-buffers-on-execute-p' switched to.
+  Returns value of `py-switch-buffers-on-execute-p' switched to.

 py-shell-switch-buffers-on-execute-on
 -------------------------------------
-Make sure, `py-shell-switch-buffers-on-execute-p' is on.
+Make sure, `py-switch-buffers-on-execute-p' is on.

-Returns value of `py-shell-switch-buffers-on-execute-p'.
+Returns value of `py-switch-buffers-on-execute-p'.

 py-shell-switch-buffers-on-execute-off
 --------------------------------------
-Make sure, `py-shell-switch-buffers-on-execute-p' is off.
+Make sure, `py-switch-buffers-on-execute-p' is off.

-Returns value of `py-shell-switch-buffers-on-execute-p'.
+Returns value of `py-switch-buffers-on-execute-p'.

 py-normalize-py-install-directory
 ---------------------------------